-As a matter of best practice, Certificants should advise their clients that they may not be able to continue in a professional relationship if a conflict of interest materializes in the future.
+As a matter of best practice, Certificants should advise their clients that they may not be able to continue in a professional relationship if a conflict materializes in the future.
 Providing such guidance to clients at an early stage in the professional relationship will increase the level of trust and respect between the client and Certificant.
+As a matter of best practice, where there is an existing conflict of interest or where a conflict of interest is likely to materialize that cannot be mitigated, Certificants should decline to enter into a professional relationship with the client.